levipereira/yolov9-qat/README.md

 - `--exist-ok`: Flag to indicate if existing project/name should be overwritten.
 - `--iters`: Iterations per epoch.
 Default: 200.
 - `--seed`: Global training seed.
 Default: 57.
-- `--no-last-layer`: Disable QAT on Last Layer to improve mAP but also increase Latency.
 - `--supervision-stride`: Supervision stride.
 Default: 1.
 - `--no-eval-origin`: Disable eval for origin model.
 - `--no-eval-ptq`: Disable eval for ptq model.
-- `--eval-pycocotools`: Evaluation using Pycocotools.
-Valid only for COCO Dataset. (have bug dont use)

 ## Sensitive Layer Analysis
 ```bash